I think I drink too much alcohol - what do I do?

 There’s no one amount of alcohol that’s safe for everyone to drink, because alcohol affects everyone in different ways.
 It’s important to know that drinking alcohol is never completely safe.
 The less alcohol you choose to drink, the lower the risk to your health.

 The Australian Government has recently published new guidelines on how much alcohol you can consume to reduce your health risks:

 Queenslanders can also take a Self-Assessment Quiz on the Adis website to help them figure out how much they’re drinking and how they are affected by their alcohol intake.
 After the quiz, they have the option of using Adis’s support services if they want help managing their relationship with alcohol.
-If you’re not sure how many standard drinks you are consuming, you can estimate how much you might be pouring or try an alcohol intake calculator.
+If you’re not sure how many standard drinks you can try an alcohol intake calculator.

 Dr Wilson says that when it comes to concerns about drinking levels, it’s not just about the number of drinks a person is having, but how alcohol is affecting their behaviour and lifestyle.
 “For some people, it might have escalated to a point where it’s affecting their functioning or things in their life,” she says.
 “Often people call Adis and they’re just wanting to know whether their use might be problematic.”